beliciataylor/academic-kickstart/content/home/skills.md

   name = "SQL"
   description = """

-  I've self-studied SQL Server and PostgreSQL, and I am currently using PostgreSQL as an RA working on co-authorship networks.
+  I self-studied and used PostgreSQL as an RA working on co-authorship networks.
 I also have experience creating a PostgreSQL server and database using AWS EC2 instance.

   """